XueaoZHENG/cgb_project/README.md

 # cgb_project
-This is a R data analysis scripts for the data visualization.
+This is a R data analysis script for the data visualization.
+This script was applied for publication in eLife (https://elifesciences.org/articles/93517).